 Hospiscare is here to help support you when someone dies.
-Eliza Getman, Hospiscare's chaplain, oversees the bereavement service and is available to talk to at any time during this difficult period in your life.
-The bereavement service offered by Hospiscare consists of trained bereavement volunteers who will make contact by telephone to the bereaved after the funeral has happened.
-It is an invitation to all bereaved to talk on a one to one basis either by telephone or by meeting with our bereavement volunteers.
+Members of our bereavement service are available to talk to at any time during this difficult period in your life.
+The bereavement service offered by Hospiscare consists of trained bereavement volunteers who will make contact by telephone to the bereaved soon after the bereavement.
+It is an invitation to all bereaved to talk on a one-to-one basis either by telephone or - in normal circumstances - by meeting with our bereavement volunteers.
 Such support continues for as long as the bereaved may wish.

 We also offer emotional and practical help in caring for children and young adults who have been bereaved; we carry resources that give ideas in how to support children of varying ages.

 For advice about talking to children and teenagers about death and dying, click on the link below.

 To help you start the conversation, we've put together a list of our favourite children's books which broach the topic of death and dying.

 Hospiscare has developed a booklet 'When Someone Dies' which provides practical and emotional help, enabling you to recognise the ongoing changing emotions you may be feeling, alongside useful information, advice and phone numbers.

 The numbers of people choosing not to have a funeral after their death had been increasing in the UK, but sometimes there may not be a choice.
 The below article looks at what alternatives are out there if you're unable to hold or attend a funeral for your loved one.

 When you lose someone unexpectedly, it can leave you feeling stunned and confused.
 Click on the link below to read about how to cope with grief when you cannot say goodbye.